aritzLizoain/CNN-Image-Segmentation/README.md

 :warning: **Caution**: Depending on the used device, training a model can be rather slow, particularly when large datasets and number of epochs are being used.
 If the model name is not changed, the model will be overwritten.

-:cop: **Requirements**: working directory path must contain [load_dataset.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/load_dataset.py), [models.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/models.py), [mask.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/mask.py) and [augmentation.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/augmentation.py).
+:cop: **Requirements**: working directory path must contain [models.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/models.py), [mask.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/mask.py) and [augmentation.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/augmentation.py)(if used).

 :information_source: For more information regarding the model training process please read [Theoretical Concepts: Model Training](https://github.com/aritzLizoain/Image-segmentation/blob/master/Theoretical%20Concepts/Model%20Training.md)

 ### 2.8 load_model.py NEEDS TO BE UPDATED

-:chart_with_upwards_trend: **Function**: loads an already trained model.
-This loaded model is used to make predictions on test images, evaluate the model and give a classification report (same as the last section of [train.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/train.py#L147)).<br/>
+:chart_with_upwards_trend: **Function**: loads an already trained model and makes predictions on the FITS file (the DAMIC CCD image).
+Process:
-All figures are saved in the defined path.
+  * Loads the trained model.
+  * Loads and processes the FITS file.
+  * Creates small sections from the DAMIC image.
+  * Passes each section individually through the model.
+  * Reconstructs all sections into a prediction label.
+  * Looks for a chosen category (i.e. 'Clusters') section by section.

 :cop: **Requirements**: working directory path must contain [load_dataset.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/load_dataset.py), [models.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/models.py) and [mask.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/mask.py).